leod/leod.github.io/_posts/2019-12-13-introduction-to-rendology.md

 }
 ```
 The fragment shader is transformed such that it now takes `v_world_pos` and `v_world_normal` as
 varying input.
-The given vertex shader is left unmodified.
-Note that `diffuse_transform` is generic
+As output, it scales the original `f_color` by the factor `diffuse`.
+The given
-in the instance data `I` as well as the vertex data `V`; all that is required is that `Params` is
+vertex shader is left unmodified.
+Note that `diffuse_transform` is generic in the instance data
-given, so that we have access to `light_pos`.
-Thus, the same transformation can be applied to
+`I` as well as the vertex data `V`; all that is required is that `Params` is given, so that we have
-different kinds of shaders.
+access to `light_pos`.
+Thus, the same transformation can be applied to different kinds of shaders.

-While this is a simple example, the same principles are applied in the implementation of Rendology
+While this is a simple case, the same principles are applied in the implementation of Rendology
 multiple times.
 A scene shader needs to be defined only once.
 Depending on the configuration of the
 pipeline, the shader then undergoes various transformations, by which support for shadow mapping,
 deferred shading and other effects may be added successively.